pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     plan_prose_brief: "Supportive care recommended.
 Tylenol PRN for fever.
 Return if symptoms worsen.",
     plan_prose_moderate: "Supportive care with fluids and rest recommended.
 Acetaminophen or ibuprofen as needed for fever and comfort.
 Return to clinic if symptoms worsen or do not improve in 3-5 days.",
     plan_prose_verbose: "Comprehensive supportive care including adequate hydration, nutritional intake, and appropriate rest is recommended to facilitate recovery.
 Acetaminophen (Tylenol) or ibuprofen (Motrin) should be administered as needed for fever management and discomfort relief.
-Patient should return to clinic if symptoms worsen, do not improve within 3-5 days, or if new concerning symptoms develop.", };
+Patient should return to clinic if symptoms worsen, do not improve within 3-5 days, or if new concerning symptoms develop.",

+    plan_grouped_brief: "Treatment:\n- Supportive care\n- Tylenol PRN\n\nFollow-up:\n- RTC if worsens",
+    plan_grouped_moderate: "Treatment:\n- Recommended supportive care with fluids and rest\n- Acetaminophen or ibuprofen as needed for fever and comfort\n\nFollow-up:\n- Return to clinic if symptoms worsen or do not improve in 3-5 days",
+    plan_grouped_verbose: "Comprehensive Care:\n- Initiate comprehensive supportive care including adequate hydration, nutritional intake, and appropriate rest to facilitate recovery\n- Administer acetaminophen (Tylenol) or ibuprofen (Motrin) as needed for fever management and discomfort relief\n\nFollow-up:\n- Schedule return visit to clinic if symptoms worsen, do not improve within 3-5 days, or if new concerning symptoms develop", };

 const VOICE_EXAMPLES = {